 The What, Why, & How of Powerful Project Charters.
 Weak foundations lead to challenging projects; some projects collapse.
 In this course – The What, Why, & How of Powerful Project Charters, I walk you through — step by step — how to create powerful project charters quickly.
 Learn to engage your stakeholders early and build a solid foundation.

 3. The How Question

 We know what we are doing and we know why we are doing it.
-Now, we are in the right position to ask the final question: How we will complete our work?
+Now, we are in the right position to ask the final question: How will we complete our work?
 In simple terms, we are determining who will do what and when each task will be completed.

 Think about the project lifecycle.
-Will you and your team use a predictive, traditional lifecycle such as the waterfall life cycle?
+Will you and your team use a predictive, traditional lifecycle such as the waterfall lifecycle?
 Will the team use a change-driven, agile approach?